andreigalit/CS2-Madera-Madriaga-Project/Methodology.md

 #### Search Feature
 -Users can search for tasks using the search bar.
 The system shows only the tasks that match the typed word.
 If no task is found, a message will appear.
 #### Task Display
 -All tasks are shown on the screen.
-Each task includes:
-    Task name
-    Description
-    Due date
-    Edit and delete buttons
+Each task includes: Task name, Description, Due date, and Edit and delete buttons.
 The display updates automatically whenever changes are made.
 #### Local Storage
 -The system uses the browser’s local storage to save tasks.
-This means:
--Tasks stay even after refreshing the page
--No internet or database is needed
+This means: Tasks stay even after refreshing the page, and no internet or database is needed

 ## Technologies Used